axelgar/timetrade/README.md

   - update status
   - redirect to /trades

+- POST /trades/:id/reject
+  - redirects to / if user is anonymous
+  - next to 404 if :id is not valid, or trade doesn't exist or trade !== booked or !== accepted
+  - body: (empty)
+  - update status
+  - redirect to /trades

 - POST /trades/:id/confirm
   - redirects to / if user is anonymous
   - next to 404 if :id is not valid, or trade doesn't exist or user !== the consumer or trade !== accpeted
   - body: (empty)
   - update status
-  - updated coins of consumer
+  - update coins of consumer
   - update coins of provider
   - redirect to /trades